earth-genome/image_service/README.md

 ## Image Service

 This project establishes a web service for pulling satellite imagery from various providers.

-Extensive usage notes are given at top of the main modules in webapp/grabbers:
-* Planet: planet_labs/planet_grabber.py
-* DigitalGlobe: digital_globe/dg_grabber.py

-Automated image mosaicking and color correction routines are in the postprocessing subpackage to webapp/grabbers.
+Links to available services and detailed instructions are given at the primary entry point[http://earthrise-imagery.herokuapp.com].

+There are also several tools available for local image processing:
-Manual mosaicking and color correction for images downloaded from elsewhere is available in the manual_reprocessing package.
+* Manual_reprocessing: mosaicking and color correction for image tiles downloaded elsewhere.

-Routines to convert between vectors and rasters and to restore georeferencing are in the georeferencing package.
+* Georeferencing: Conversions between vectors and rasters and a tool to restore georeferencing to Photoshopped images.

+Access to the satellite provider APIs is also available locally.
+See use notes in the modules in webapp/grabbers.

 ### Dependencies

-Out-of-repo files .env and webapp/.google_config.json containing API keys for Digital Globe, Planet, and Google cloud storage.
+* API keys in out-of-repo files .env and webapp/.google_config.json.

-Our utilities repo as a submodule in webapp/grabbers.
+* Our utilities repo as a submodule in webapp/grabbers.

 ### Developing and deploying